byuitechops/canvas-cross-list/documentation/PROJECT_CAPTURE.md

 ## Background
-Paragraph describing context of the needs of the stakeholder.
-It should focus on the **why** of the project.

 This program exists solely to automate the process of cross-listing courses.
 Previously, Corey Moore cross listed courses in Canvas by hand and it can become tedious.
 This process is to help automate all of that.

 -----

 ## Objectives
-Bullet list sentences of **what** the tool should accomplish for them.

 - Parse CSV or through CLI, get all of the source OUs and destination OU
 - Cross List the Source source OU into destination OU
 - Display success or error message to the user.